Oregon State Council By Laws

 2.4 A Chapter in good standing is a Chapter who is current and up to date with all forms and reports as per the DeMolay International By-Laws and Rules & Regulations and Oregon State Council (OSC) Policies established by the Executive Officer.
-Non payment or delinquency of any such forms or reports may cause Chapters to be placed on suspension and cancel that Chapter’s and its members’ privileges at the next Annual Conclave, if still under suspension.
+Non-payment or delinquency of any such forms or reports may cause Chapters to be placed on suspension and cancel that Chapter’s and its members’ privileges at the next Legislative session, if still under suspension.

 Article III Officers

 3.0 The Elective Officers of this Council shall be State Master Councilor, State Senior Councilor, State Junior Councilor, and the State Council Secretary.

 3.1 The State Master Councilor shall be the principle DeMolay Officer of the Council and shall preside at the annual Conclave.
 He shall perform such duties that pertain to such an office or that may be assigned to him by the Executive Officer or his appointed Representative.
 He shall keep a complete and accurate record of his activities during his tenure and report on the same at Conclave.
 He shall not receive less than $500.00 as a partial payment to defray expenses incurred during his term.

 3.2 The State Senior Councilor shall perform such duties as may be assigned to him by the State Master Councilor.
 He shall keep a complete and accurate record of his activities during his tenure and report on the same at Conclave.
 He shall not receive less than $400.00 as payment to partially defray expenses incurred during his term.